Disconnect Car Battery Safely: Easy Steps [2026]

 disconnect negative battery terminal

-Using a 10mm wrench or socket, loosen the nut on the negative terminal by turning it counterclockwise.
+Use a 10mm wrench or socket to loosen the nut on the negative cable clamp.
+Turn it counterclockwise until you can wiggle the clamp free.

 How to Properly Disconnect the Positive Terminal